explodecomputer/epistasis-ftest/docs/manuscript.md

 Under the null hypothesis, and $e_a$ and $e_b$ being normally distributed, $F_{ab}$ follows a central F-distribution with $1$ and $n-4$ degrees of freedom.
 The expected value of the F value is $E(F_{ab}) = 1$, with $Var(F_{ab}) = 2$.

+TODO:

-... demonstrate that variance of F is higher than expected ...
+- mean and variance of F is higher than expected
+- show that this is due to error term being a mixture of normal and binomial distributions

 ## Simulations mimicking the original analyses

-Having demonstrated that the variance and the mean of the test statistic is higher than expected under a simplified haploid model, we now use simulations to explore the behaviour of the test statistic whilst approximating the original testing conditions in H2014.
+Having demonstrated that the mean and the variance of the test statistic is higher than expected under a simplified haploid model, we now use simulations to explore the behaviour of the test statistic whilst approximating the original testing conditions in H2014 (Methods).

 There were 846 samples in the discovery and a combined 2131 in the replication datasets used in H2014.
 We reported *MBNL1* gene expression being influenced by several cis-trans epistatic interactions, where the cis variant was rs13069559.
 These associations replicated at the Bonferroni level in the independent replication sample.
 Fitting the fine-mapped additive cis-variant rs67903230 attenuated the cis-trans signals involving rs13069559.
-Here, we used genotype data from the Avon Longitudinal Study of Parents and Children (ALSPAC) to generate discovery and replication datasets of the same sizes as used in H2014.
-We used the rs67903230 to simulate a large additive effect, and then performed the 4df interaction test for association between the original cis variant rs13069559 and 502510 genotyped markers, excluding the cis chromosome (chromosome 3).
+Using real genetic data we used the rs67903230 variant to simulate a phenotype with a large additive effect, and then performed the 4df interaction test for association between the originallu discovered cis variant rs13069559 and 502510 genotyped markers, excluding the cis chromosome (chromosome 3).
 Any pair of loci that had interaction test statistics surpassing a Bonferroni correction were taken forward to replication.
 As in the original analysis, we only allowed one trans-effect per chromosome, thus the maximum number of cis-trans interactions for a simulation was 21.
 We performed 40,000 simulations, allowing the phenotypic variance explained by the rs67903230 additive effect to range uniformly from 0 to 50% across the set of simulations.

 Figure 2 shows that the genomic inflation factor related strongly to the variance explained by the additive effect.
 Figure 3 demonstrates that as genomic inflation grows, the number of false positive interactions grows.
 We also observe that it is possible to obtain several false discovery signals per simulation even when the genomic inflation factor is low.